pepperonijail77/seneca-answers/README.md

 ## Usage

 Simply go onto a lesson on [Seneca](https://app.senecalearning.com/), and you will see a pop-up on the right.
-Press `Get Answers` to get answers, and `X` to hide the pop-up.
+Press `Get Answers` to get answers, drag `Move` to move the pop-up, and press `X` to hide the pop-up.

 ## Build